 South Indian meal preparation is incomplete without making Idli Dosa Batter.
 It is a weekly staple in most households.
-If you are a South Indian, I am sure on most days, Idli or Dosa has been your breakfast.
+If you are a South Indian, I am sure that Idli or Dosa is your breakfast on most days.
 I am not big on having a heavy breakfast.
-For the last 5 years, I have been having only fruits for breakfast.
-But, how can I not have Idli or Dosa on a regular basis?
+For the last five years, I have only had fruits for breakfast.
+But how can I not have Idli or Dosa regularly?
 So, it automatically goes into my dinner routine.
 Fluffy Idlis with some flavourful chutney is my comfort dinner.
-Even a boring dish can turn interesting with a delicious accompaniment like this Chutney.
+Even a bland dish with a delicious accompaniment like this Chutney can turn interesting.

 About this Chutney